Tencent/rapidjson/doc/sax.md

  at offset 59 near '} }...'
 ~~~~~~~~~~

 The first JSON (`json1`) was successfully parsed into `MessageMap`.
-Since it is a `std::map`, the print out are sorted by the key, which is different from the JSON's order.
+Since `MessageMap` is a `std::map`, the printing order are sorted by the key.
+This order is different from the JSON's order.

 In the second JSON (`json2`), `foo`'s value is an empty object.
 As it is an object, `MessageHandler::StartObject()` will be called.
 However, at that moment `state_ = kExpectValue`, so that function returns `false` and cause the parsing process be terminated.
 The error code is `kParseErrorTermination`.